 Unless you hear from us, your order is on schedule and in the queue.
-We don't have a system in place for continuous updates informing you of the current status.
+We don't have a system in place for continuous updates informing you of the current status at this time.

 If the lead time is 6-8 weeks then you will likely hear from us at the 7th or 8th week mark.
 If you don't, email us during the work week to find out.

-We can't accurately tell you the current status of your order over the on Saturday, or at 10pm, via Instagram DMs or text messages.
+We can't accurately tell you the current status of your order on the weekends or evenings, via Instagram DMs or text messages.

 Delivery & Returns